Protecting Yourself Against Skin Cancer

 Skin cancer is the most common type of cancer in the United States.
 In fact, more skin cancers are diagnosed in the United States every year than all other cancers combined.

 Most skin cancers are non-melanoma types, which usually respond well to treatment and rarely spread to other parts of the body.
-Basal cell skin cancer is the most common type of non-melanoma skin cancer, according for about 80% of cases, followed by squamous cell skin cancer.
+Basal cell skin cancer is the most common type of non-melanoma skin cancer, accounting for about 80% of cases, followed by squamous cell skin cancer.

 Melanoma is a much more rare and dangerous type of skin cancer, though the cure rate is close to 100% if detected and treated early.
 According to the National Cancer Institute, melanoma is the ninth most common cancer type in the United States, with an expected 91,270 new cases diagnosed in 2018.